kedro-org/kedro/docs/source/extend_kedro/hooks.md

 #### Registration Hooks

 In addition, Kedro defines Hook specifications to register certain library components to be used with the project.
 This is where users can define their custom class implementations.
-Currently, the following Hook specifications are provided:
+Currently, the following Hook specification is provided:

 * `register_pipelines`
-* `register_catalog`

 The naming convention for registration hooks is `register_<library_component>`.